centerforaisafety/Intro_to_ML_Safety/Detecting Emergent Behaviour/main.md

 <p align=center>
 <img src="images/traffic2.png"  style="width:12cm"/></br>
 <i>Figure 9: True reward vs proxy reward in benchmark environments.
-This shape of true vs proxy reward graph is characteristic of emergent proxy gaming.</i>
+This shape of true vs proxy reward graph is characteristic of emergent proxy gaming.
+Image credit Pan et al. (2022).</i>
 </p>

 A baseline to detect emergent proxy gaming is to use *policies as detectors*.
 One can measure the distance between a trusted policy, such as the Intelligent Driver Model, a widely accepted approximation of human driving behaviour, and the learned policy.
 Three different methods of doing this are evaluated, using two measurements of effectiveness (AUROC and Max F-1), across several types of misspecification in various environments.
 Traffic-Mer refers to the merge-in traffic problem discussed above.

 <p align=center>
 <img src="images/traffic3.png"  style="width:12cm"/></br>
-<i>Figure 10: Baseline detector scores in a number of proxy gameable environments.</i>
+<i>Figure 10: Baseline detector scores in a number of proxy gameable environments.
+Image credit Pan et al. (2022).</i>
 </p>

 # Conclusion

 In this chapter, we discuss the problems of emergent behaviour.
 We provide several motivating examples, and offer some potential future work directions.
 We then discuss proxy gaming and the dangers of over optimizing even subtly incorrect reward functions.
-We then discuss one approach to detecting emergent proxy gaming.
+Finally we discuss one approach to detecting emergent proxy gaming.

 # References